How to Write and Publish a Book for Free

 These decisions may sound intimidating, but don’t let them scare you.

-Each additional place you add and form you chose to put your book in will add formatting in step seven because each publishing platform requires a little different type of manuscript.
+Each additional place you add and format you chose to put your book in will add a little work to step seven because each publishing platform requires a little different type of manuscript.
 An ebook is formatted a little differently than a paperback.
 A Microsoft Word document uploaded to Amazon will look a little different than one uploaded to Draft to Digital.

 If this scares you, keep it simple.
 If this is your first time publishing a book, I’d recommend starting with a simple ebook on Amazon.
 Once that is done, you can expand to a paperback and to other channels like Kobo and Draft to Digital.